Continuous-variable spatio-spectral quantum networks in nonlinear photonic lattices: Spatio-spectral cluster states

-We can demonstrate that the array produces this family of states using the graph calculus for Gaussian pure states \cite{Menicucci2011}.
-Figure \ref{F3} shows the real (upper) part and the trace of the imaginary part (lower) of the complex-weighted adjacency matrix ${\bf Z}={\bf V}+i \,{\bf U}$ obtained from Equations (\ref{Grid1}) and (\ref{Grid2}) for $N=7$ and $L=2$.
-The real part ${\bf V}$ is the canonical graph of the state, whereas the trace of the imaginary part Tr(${\bf U}$) is the error of the approximation.
-We obtain a non-unit weight adjacency matrix with the weight of the spectral vertices \db{$(s_{j}:i_{j})$} four times that of the spatial vertices \db{($s(i)_{j}:s(i)_{j\pm1}$)} (Figure \ref{F3} upper).
-For the parameters used in our simulation there are also negligible spatio-spectral correlations \db{($s(i)_{j}:i(s)_{j\pm1}$)} more than ten times lower than the spatial ones.
-Hence, for a given length of the array, in the limit of low evanescent coupling and large nonlinearity, the state given by Equations (\ref{Grid1}) and (\ref{Grid2}) resembles the grid state of Figure \ref{F2} with the error vanishing for infinite squeezing (Figure \ref{F3} lower).
-This result is expected since for low coupling SPDC light produced in each waveguide is only transferred to nearest-neighbor waveguides, but not beyond.
-In the limit of high coupling the state will present a different entanglement geometry \cite{Barral2021PRR}. \db{Note that the this analysis is applicable to any number $2\times N$ of modes.}
+for $j=1,\dots, 7$, and with a $\pi/2$ rotation in the idler-mode phase space.
+The inset in Figure \ref{F4} (lower) shows the matrix ${\bf U}$, that can be interpreted as the covariance matrix of the nullifiers for ${\bf U}$ small (here $g \sqrt{p_{h}}$ large).
+Here, the variances are approximately equal and squeezed --well below their respective shot noise level for both 3- and 4-node nullifiers, 33/16 and 17/8, respectively.} Hence, for a given length of the array, in the limit of weak evanescent coupling and large nonlinearity, the state given by Equations (\ref{Grid1}) and (\ref{Grid2}) resembles the grid state of Figure \ref{F3} with the error vanishing for infinite squeezing (Figure \ref{F4} lower).
+This result is expected since for \DB{weak evanescent coupling SPDC light produced in each waveguide {\it spreads} only into} nearest-neighbor waveguides, but not beyond.
+In the limit of high coupling the state will present a different entanglement geometry \cite{Barral2021PRR}. \DBR{Note that this analysis is applicable to any number of spatial and spectral modes, $N$ and $L$, respectively.}